Lyfts/ExtremeSoundMuffler-Legacy/README.md

     2. Click on the button next to the sound you want to muffle.

-    3. Optional: set the volume of the sound dragging the slider around.
+    3. Optional: Set the volume of the sound dragging the slider around.

-    4. Optional: press the play button to be sure that's the sound you want to muffle.
+    4. Optional: Press the play button to be sure that's the sound you want to muffle.

     5. Enjoy peace.

 ## What about Anchors?
-#### Anchors are ranged mufflers, for when you want to muffle a sound on a small area.
+#### Anchors are ranged mufflers, for when you want to muffle a sound in a small area.

     1. Open your ESM Screen